alpaka-group/llama/docs/pages/mappings.rst

         treeOperationList
     );

-    // or using CTAD and an unused argument for the datum domain: llama::mapping::tree::Mapping mapping(
+    // or using CTAD and an unused argument for the record dimension: llama::mapping::tree::Mapping mapping(
         arrayDomainSize,
         llama::Tuple{
             llama::mapping::tree::functor::LeafOnlyRT()
         },
-        DatumDomain{}
+        RecordDim{}
     );

 The following tree operations are defined: